-- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- Preventing impairment of children's mental and physical health or development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best outcomes.

-Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.
+Child Protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.